-The EU-harmonised covered bond framework entered into force in 2022, introducing a new 180-day liquidity buffer.
 The cover pool liquidity buffer shall cover the maximum cumulative net liquidity outflow over the next 180 days.

-As of 31.12.2022, the requirement for Liquidity Coverage Ratio for Norwegian covered bond companies is 100 % on total currency, 100 % in significant currencies and 50 % in NOK if significant currencies equal EUR or USD.
-As of 31.12.2022, Møre Boligkreditt AS reports 436 % on total currency level and on NOK.
-There are no LCR-outflows in EUR as of 31.12.2022.
+As at 31.12.2023, the requirement for Liquidity Coverage Ratio for Norwegian covered bond companies is 100 % on total currency, 100 % in significant currencies and 50 % in NOK if significant currencies equal EUR or USD.
+As at 31.12.2023, Møre Boligkreditt AS reports 493 % on total currency level and on NOK.
+There are no LCR-outflows in EUR as at 31.12.2023.

-The new CRR2 banking package applicable in Norway from June 2022 introduced a new minimum requirement for Net Stable Funding Ratio of 100 % on total currency level.
+The CRR2 banking package applicable in Norway from June 2022 introduced a new minimum requirement for Net Stable Funding Ratio of 100 % on total currency level.
 The NSFR are also to be reported in significant currencies.
-As of 31.12.2022 Møre Boligkreditt AS reports a NSFR of 110 % on total currency level.
+As at 31.12.2023 Møre Boligkreditt AS reports a NSFR of 109 % on total currency level.